yandex/odyssey/docs/configuration/listen.md

 - read-write - always select host, available for write
 - read-only - never select host, available for write
+- prefer-standby - try to select host available for write last of all
 - any (the default one) - select host randomly

 Odyssey will traverse hosts of storage and execute pg_is_in_recovery against them, to check if